DanPearce/CI_PP2_Coding_Challenge_Quiz/README.md

 Upon deciding which game mode to play, the user will be brought to the first question which is shuffled randomly to make the game slightly harder if replaying.

 #### Main Game
-The functionality is simple, the user has to pick an answer out of four choices.
+The functionality is simple, the user must pick an answer out of four choices.
 <details><summary>Main Game</summary>
 <img src="docs/features/feature-main.png">
 </details>

 #### Question Counter
-At the top of the quiz section the quiz counter can be seen providing the user a visual counter on how far through the quiz they are and also providing a numerical counter too.
+At the top of the quiz section the quiz counter can be seen providing the user a visual counter on how far through the quiz they are and providing a numerical counter too.
 <details><summary>Question Counter</summary>
 <img src="docs/features/feature-question-counter.png">
 </details>

 #### Correct and Incorrect Answers
-The user will pick an answer and depedning on whether they got it correct or not the game will give several visual clues to support the answer they picked.
+The user will pick an answer and depending on whether they got it correct or not the game will give several visual clues to support the answer they picked.

-The buttons will all change colour including the one they selected; the correct one will be green and the incorrect ones will be red.
+The buttons will all change colour including the one they selected; the correct one will be green, and the incorrect ones will be red.
 <details><summary>Buttons Answer Clicked</summary>
 <img src="docs/features/feature-questions-correct-wrong.png">
 </details>

-The main body will change to green if they chose the correct answer.
+The main body changes to green if they chose the correct answer.
 <details><summary>Correct Body</summary>
 <img src="docs/features/feature-correct-body.png">
 </details>

-The main body will change to red if they chose an incorrect answer.
+The main body changes to red if they chose an incorrect answer.
 <details><summary>Incorrect Body</summary>
 <img src="docs/features/feature-incorrect-body.png">
 </details>